benjaminheng/knowledge-base/content/travel-to-thailand.md

 easily access the surrounding areas.
 Without a scooter you'd be mostly limited to the town.

-### Getting there

 Pai can be reached from Chiang Mai.
 Travel options ordered by speed are by scooter or minibus.
 Booking a bus can be done at [12go.asia](https://12go.asia).
 There may be other better booking options, but I haven't researched this.

-### Things to do

-- Pai Canyon.
-Consider bringing proper hiking shoes; there's a path across a ridgeline that may be a little dangerous.